kleftog/sidecar-ae/README.md

 ## Hardware Dependencies

 The SideCar system requires specialized hardware to function correctly.
 For x86 architecture, it leverages Intel Processor Trace (PT) and specifically the x86 PTWRITE instruction.
 For AArch64 architecture, it requires CoreSight STM.
-These hardware components are essential for SideCar's operation, ensuring accurate and secure execution monitoring.
 We provide access to our preconfigured server, which meets these hardware requirements, and reviewers will receive detailed access instructions through HotCRP.

 ## Software Dependencies